 As you walk through, note how the landscape changes from this tall herbaceous plant cover to a prairie-like landscape with a majority of grasses. (more about meadows at stop 3)

-To the left: little bluestem (Schizachyrium scoparium)
+Below: little bluestem (Schizachyrium scoparium)

-To the right: goldenrod (Solidago spp.)
+Below: goldenrod (Solidago spp.